Articles

 How does Trainual compare to Waybook?

 SweetProcess is a process documentation and SOP management platform designed to help businesses centralize their procedures, processes, and policies in a single, easy-to-use knowledge base.
-The platform is known for its simplicity and dedicated focus on process management, making it suitable for organizations seeking to eliminate "tribal knowledge" and standardize operations.
+The platform is known for its simplicity and uncluttered interface, focusing solely on documenting and managing the three core knowledge types.
+This approach is especially useful for organizations seeking to eliminate "informal know-how" and ensure operational consistency across teams.

 Pricing